perrutquist/StaticNumbers.jl/README.md

 `Rational` type parameter will convert and promote like its parameter.
 For example: `static(1//2) + 1 === 3//2`.

+The `Unsigned` datatype currently does not work well with static numbers.
+For this reason  the `@stat` macro does turn unsigned numbers into static.
+(This is work in progress, and subjec to change.)

 `Static` numbers are only fast when fully specified.
 A `Vector{Static}` is much slower than a `Vector{Int}`.
 (A `Vector{StaticInteger{1}}` is fast and requires very little memory,